-This request message shall retrieve an endpoint's SPDM version.
-Table 7 shows the GET_VERSION request message format and Table 8 shows the VERSION response message format.

-In all future SPDM versions, the GET_VERSION and VERSION response messages will be backward compatible with all previous versions.
+- This request message shall retrieve the SPDM version of an endpoint.
+The GET_VERSION request message table shows the GET_VERSION request message format and the Successful VERSION response message table shows the VERSION response message format. - In all future SPDM versions, the GET_VERSION and VERSION response messages will be backward compatible with all previous versions. - The Requester shall begin the discovery process by sending a GET_VERSION request message with major version 0x1.

-The Requester shall begin the discovery process by sending a GET_VERSION request message with major version 0x1.
-All Responders must always support GET_VERSION request message with major version 0x1 and provide a VERSION response containing all supported versions as described in Table 7.

-The Requester shall consult the VERSION response to select a common (typically highest) version supported.
+All Responders must always support GET_VERSION request message with major version 0x1 and provide a VERSION response containing all supported versions, as the GET_VERSION request message table describes. - The Requester shall consult the VERSION response to select a common (typically highest) version supported.
 The Requester shall use the selected version in all future communication of other requests.
 A Requester shall not issue other requests until it has received a successful VERSION response and has identified a common version supported by both sides.
-A Responder shall not respond to GET_VERSION request message with ErrorCode=ResponseNotReady.
+A Responder shall not respond to GET_VERSION request message with ErrorCode=ResponseNotReady. - A Requester may issue a GET_VERSION request message to a Responder at any time, which is as an exception to

-A Requester may issue GET_VERSION request message at any time to a Responder, which is as an exception to the rules in Requirements for Requesters for the case where a Requester must restart the protocol because of internal error or reset.
-After receiving a GET_VERSION request the Responder shall cancel all previous requests from the same Requester.
+Requirements for Requesters for the case where a Requester must restart the protocol due to an internal error or reset.

+After receiving a GET_VERSION request, the Responder shall cancel all previous requests from the same Requester.
 Additionally, this message shall clear or reset the previously Negotiated State, if any, in both the Requester and its corresponding Responder.